lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Note that if PLAINTEXT_2 \<= M then P(0) = PLAINTEXT_2 and the definition of KEYSTREAM_2 = OKM(0) coincides with {{fig-edhoc-kdf}}.

-An application profile may specify if it supports this method to handle large message_2.
+An application profile may specify if it supports or not this method to handle large message_2.

-Editor's note: This variant requires the type of KDF label to be changed from uint to int.

 # Change Log